Alisia0182/TextAnalyzer/README.md

 ## 2 Creating a Spark Environment
 To help with your implementation, a Docker image has been created with Spark and other relevant dependencies.
-Set up the Docker image and ru the code template in a Docker container.
+Set up the Docker image and run the code template in a Docker container.